Microsoft HoloLens: Interface

-The HoloLens uses voice commands, gaze, hand gestures, and a controller as the primary input methods.
+The HoloLens uses voice commands, gaze, hand gestures and a controller as the primary input methods.
 Gaze commands, such as head-tracking, allows the user to bring application focus to whatever the user is perceiving.
 "Elements"—or any virtual application or button—are selected using an air tap method, similar to clicking an imaginary computer mouse.
 The tap can be held for a drag simulation to move an element, as well as voice commands for certain commands and actions.

 The HoloLens shell carries over and adapts many elements from the Windows desktop environment.
-A "bloom" gesture for accessing the shell (performing a similar function to pressing a Windows key on a Windows keyboard or tablet, or the Xbox button on an Xbox One Controller) is performed by opening one's hand, fingers spread with the palm facing up.
+A "bloom" gesture for accessing the shell (performing a similar function to pressing a Windows key on a Windows keyboard, tablet or the Xbox button on an Xbox One Controller) is performed by opening one's hand, fingers spread with the palm facing up.
 Windows can be dragged to a particular position, as well as resized.
-Virtual elements such as windows or menus can be "pinned" to locations, physical structures or objects within the environment; or can be "carried," or fixed in relation to the user, following the user as they move around.
-Title bars for application windows have a title on the left, and buttons for window management functions on the right.
+Virtual elements such as windows or menus can be "pinned" to locations, physical structures or objects within the environment; or can be "carried" or fixed in relation to the user, following the user as they move around.
+Title bars for application windows have a title on the left and buttons for window management functions on the right.

-In April 2016 Microsoft created the Microsoft HoloLens App for Windows 10 PC's and Windows 10 Mobile devices, that allows developers to run apps, use his or her phone or PC's keyboard to type text, view a live stream from the HoloLens user's point of view, and remotely capture mixed reality photos and videos.
+In April 2016 Microsoft created the Microsoft HoloLens App for Windows 10 PCs and Windows 10 Mobile devices.
+The app allows developers to run apps on the HoloLens, use cell phone or computer keyboards for text input, view streamed video from the HoloLens on an external device and remotely capture mixed reality photos and videos.